Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 - Version information and generation data of jars are reported in the PaintLog to help detect version problems.

+#### TrackMate progress

+- TrackMate now runs in a separate thread and is given time slices of 3 seconds allowing the printing of progress dots (in the Console).
+User has visual conformation that TrackMate is still alive.

 #### Sweep support - under development